Gary Polson P.E.

 - Content on PropellerSafety.com and many reference materials used to write those articles

-- Coast Guard Public Boating Accident Report Database (BARD) from 1995 to present, and some of the earlier databases as well
+- Coast Guard Public Boating Accident Report Database (BARD) from 1969 to present

 - Our own documents, like our study of the proposed houseboat propeller accident mitigation regulation and how it was rejected

 - Court documents, including expert witness reports, depositions, and testimonies from several boat propeller injury / propeller guard cases

 - Most of the items listed on our Annotated Bibliography of Propeller Safety

 - Files on over a hundred different aspects of boat propeller accidents including: “Circle of Death” accidents, lanyard kill switches / emergency engine cut-off switches, diving accidents, snorkeling propeller accidents, entrapment in a propeller, houseboat propeller accidents, safety interlocks, specific sites / lakes at which multiple accidents have occurred, jet boats, propeller safety regulations, swim ladders, outboard motors breaking off and flipping into boats, individual organizations involved in boating safety, near miss boat propeller accidents, marine life propeller strikes, the National Park Service, individual manufacturers of boats and marine drives, marine drives, propellers, propeller safety campaigns, people struck by propeller guards, wireless lanyards, and the biomechanics of underwater impact